zbendhiba/foss-promoter-quarkus/README.md

 ```shell
 docker-compose up -d
 ```

+## Setup Prometheus and Grafana

+1. Add new data source in the Grafana data source configuration: http://localhost:3000/datasources/new.
+2. In the URL field, enter the Prometheus URL: http://prometheus:9090

+## Setup the Grafana Dashboard

+1. Access the Dashboard import page at: http://localhost:3000/dashboard/import
+2. Upload the the System Overview [dashboard JSON file](./grafana/System%20Overview.json).
+Select the Prometheus data source created previously.

 4. Send a Git repository for the system to generate the QR codes for each of the commits in the repository: